Synchrotron-SOLEIL/KiCad-Lib/README.md

 =========

 KiCad components libraries used at Synchrotron SOLEIL for TimEX3 project.

-Released under GNU GPL licence (see KiCad Licence)
+Released under GNU GPL license (see KiCad License)